TheJoboReal/Noter/Uni/exam.md

 ##### iii

-Using SVD, we get the following:
+Using SVD, we get the following $x$ vector:

 ```bash
 -47.2484       0.368843        79.6538       -4.71197        40.4043        69.7427       -42.7351         5.2933